-Everyone who is sexually active is at risk for contracting gonorrhea or other sexually transmitted infections or disease.
+Everyone who is sexually active is at risk of contracting gonorrhea or other sexually transmitted infections or disease.
 The highest group of cases in the US is people under 30 years of age.

 Can you get gonorrhea more than once?

-Yes because there is not vaccine and your body does not build immunity to it.
+Yes because there is no vaccine and your body does not build immunity to it.

 The signs or symptoms

 There may not be any symptoms, especially in women.
 When there are signs, the infection may initially only have difficulties in urinating because of the sensation of burning.
 Later there can be frequent painful bowel movements as well as urination, a thick cloudy discharge (sometimes yellow or even greenish in color) from the vagina, penis, or rectum, painful intercourse.